Sometimes, the people who need an attorney the most are the ones who can least afford to pay for one.

 - pro-bono: comes from a Latin term meaning “for the public good.”
 Pro bono legal service programs provide free legal representation.

-- court-appointed attorney: lawyer appointed by the court to represent an individual who cannot afford to pay their fee.
+- court-appointed attorney: a lawyer appointed by the court to represent an individual who cannot afford to pay their fee.
 These lawyers do not charge for their services.

 How Alabama Criminal Cases Work